 A few of the top benefits with all-flash hyperconverged solutions are deduplication and compression.
 These features can help alleviate the high costs incurred with investing in all-flash.
 Deduplication and compression ratios can range as low as 1.5-to-1 and as high as 5-to-1—or even 8-to-1 in rare cases.
 Your data efficiency rates totally depend on the type of data you are storing and the block size of this data.
 The higher the I/O block sizes, the lesser the ratios will be.

-However, the grass is not always greener, and there some limitation that come along with all-flash HCI appliances.
+However, the grass is not always greener, and there are some limitations that come along with all-flash HCI appliances.
 One main drawback is the vendor lock-in restriction, which companies are trying to avoid in today’s ultra-competitive market.
 Being married to one HCI solution will incur very substantial costs if you ever decide to switch.
 For this reason, software HCI solutions are becoming even more attractive, as you can swap out the underlying hardware at any time without being locked in to any particular hardware vendor.

 Another concern to consider is understanding which hypervisors are supported by each of the AFA HCI appliances.
 If you ever need to switch hypervisors, such as migrating from ESXi to Hyper-V, you will probably need to buy a new HCI appliance that supports your new virtual environment.
 That is a tough financial hit to take if your AFA HCI appliance does not support multiple hypervisors.